varsh-21/varsh-21/README.md

 -->
 # Hi there 👋 I'm Varshitha BR

+## About Me
+**Experience** : Having recently worked with startups and product-based companies, I’ve led multiple projects following the AGILE methodology ⚙️including daily scrums, sprint retrospectives, and iterative delivery cycles.
+My experience spans UI development 🎨, e-commerce platforms 🛒, and full-stack projects, where I’ve driven both front-end and back-end implementation, where I contributed to developing efficient solutions.

+**Interests**: My curiosity drives me to dive into full-stack development, AI/ML, and Data Science, always constantly improving and evolving my skills.
+Goals: I'm excited to collaborate on impactful projects and continuously grow as a developer.

 🚀 A passionate Full Stack Developer with automation testing skills
 🌐 Working on Cypress, React, FastAPI, and Terraform
 📫 Reach me: [LinkedIn](https://www.linkedin.com/in/varshitha-br1/) | [Email](mailto:varshithabr2@gmail.com)